Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 23.30.59 UTC
+- WIB: Kamis, 30 Januari 2025 00.23.56 UTC
-- WITA: Kamis, 30 Januari 2025 00.30.59 UTC
+- WITA: Kamis, 30 Januari 2025 01.23.56 UTC
-- WIT: Kamis, 30 Januari 2025 01.30.59 UTC
+- WIT: Kamis, 30 Januari 2025 02.23.56 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

 Kategori: motivational